Modern Slavery and Human Trafficking Statement 2024

-According to the charity Anti-Slavery International almost 50 million people are thought to be in trapped in slavery worldwide.
-Around 27.7 million people are believed to be involved in forced labour and this includes 17.3 million who are exploited in the private sector, linked to the supply chains of businesses supplying goods and services.
+According to the charity Anti-Slavery International, 50 million people are thought to be in trapped in slavery worldwide.
+Around one in every four people trapped in slavery is a child.
+Around 27.6 million people are believed to be involved in forced labour and this includes 17.3 million who are exploited in the private sector, linked to the supply chains of businesses supplying goods and services.
 Slavery exists in all stages of the supply chain, from the harvesting or extracting raw materials, such as cocoa or cotton to the manufacturing of goods and at later stages of shipping and delivery to consumers.

 Modern Slavery can include: